alexeyinkin/eb-1a/2-petition/README.md

 [Download the excerpt](https://github.com/alexeyinkin/eb-1a/releases/latest/download/role-calltouch.pdf) | [Go to Page 50 in the petition](https://github.com/alexeyinkin/eb-1a/releases/latest/download/inkin.pdf#page=50)

-For this company, I attached my contract as the proof of work, and a supporting letter on my critical role.
+For this company, I attached my contract as the proof of work and a supporting letter on my critical role.

 For the proof of the distinguished reputation,